cpmpercussion/homepage/_posts/2012-10-08-nattmusik-with-ensemble-evolution.md

 status: publish
 type: post
 published: true
+description: "In June 2012, Ensemble Evolution put together a "farewell" tour in Northern Sweden to celebrate everything the area had given to us and enjoy the midnight"
 ---

 In June 2012, Ensemble Evolution put together a "farewell" tour in Northern Sweden to celebrate everything the area had given to us and enjoy the midnight sun and amazing natural environment.